 To complement the traditional feel, recent upgrading has created a superb open-plan kitchen and dining space, providing a contemporary area which is perfect for families and entertaining.

 The house consists of five well-proportioned bedrooms.
 The master bedroom is luxurious and comfortable, complete with a feature fireplace, a lavish walk-in wardrobe and an en-suite shower room.
-The family bathroom is also immaculately finished and fitted with underfloor heating.
+You may want to insulate your floor to help keep your house warmer.

 Outside, the country-style house also offers a well-maintained garden and two patio areas, ideal for a peaceful morning coffee or evening al fresco dining.